MOHIDQ/Search-Engine/README.md

 # Search Engine

 NodeJS Search Engine using ElasticLunr and PageRank algorithms to search through and index data based on website content with their incoming/outgoing links.
 I used Crawler.js to scrap data off of the Calreton University Scraping Test Website and stored data on MongoDB.
 Created the frontend using ReactJS and BootStrap 4 to be able to test the REST end points and organize the search results + correposiding website data.
+Dockerized the entire web application and hosted on an AWS EC2 instance.

 REST End Point